 The course prepares students for entering the accounting world by providing them with practical experience with an accounting firm or department.
 The course is designed for upper division students, preferably seniors, who have demonstrated proficiency in the foundation coursework required of all accounting majors.
-Prerequisite: Permission of instructor required to enroll and/or withdraw.
+Prerequisite: Instructors consent.

-BA406 (3) ETHICS FOR THE ACCOUNTANT F/SP
+ETHICS FOR THE ACCOUNTANT

 This course is designed to provide accounting professionals and intensive treatment of post-Sarbanes-Oxley ethics (also post Enron-WorldCom era).
-Prerequisite: graduating senior.
-Instructors consent required.
+Prerequisite: Instructors consent required.